memcached/mcdumpload/README.md

 - Avoids tracking final state by sending MN commands to source and destination when streaming data is complete.
 - Minimizes processing within mcdumpload: avoids memory copying of value data.
 Edits metaget responses into metasets and forwards buffer to destination host.

+## Usage

+For including or excluding keys, use `--keyinclude` and `--keyexclude` filters.

+- The first filter specified sets whether or not all keys must be "included" or "excluded"
+- Multiple filters may be specified: `--keyinclude="/foo" --keyinclude="bar"`
+- Can exlcude a subset of keys: `--keyinclude="/foo/" --keyexclude="/foo/bar/"`